andredmelo/andreDmelo/README.md

-<h2> I’m a Developer, Multimedia Specialist, I.T.
-Expert-Generalist and Content Manager.</h2>
+<h2> I’m a Creative Developer, Multimedia Specialist and I.T.
+Expert-Generalist.</h2>

 <a href="http://www.andre1melo.com">andre1melo.com</a>

-Over the past 20+ years I've worked in various areas of development and design, building products and solutions for different industries (film, education, architecture, art, events, construction and more).<br/><br/>
-Now focused on web development and some digital design, my main skills include coding JavaScript (mainly React and React Native), HTML and CSS, some UI/UX design (with particular fervor for IxD), motion design, image and video editing.<br/><br/>
+Now focused on creative web development and some digital design, my main skills include JavaScript, HTML and CSS, motion design, some UI/UX design (with particular fervor for IxD), image and video editing.<br/><br/>
 For 10 years I had a small studio (Manguekyo Studio) where I developed and deployed 10+ websites, interactive DVDs, edited video and designed print solutions for various types of industries.<br/><br/>
-I then ventured into the film industry to do project development, manage technical operations, organize and fine-tune media libraries, and edit short pieces.<br/>
+I then ventured into the film industry (from 2013 to 2023) to do project development, manage technical operations, organize and fine-tune vast media libraries, editing of several short video pieces and creative development of online and offline presentations.<br/>
 <!--
 I've accumulated a vast experience with a multitude of computer technologies and varied multimedia content creation and management.
 Multi-faceted skills include strong organizational, time and resource management.